sci-visus/NLPModelExplorer/README.md

 # NLPModelExplorer

 ## Intro
+- This software is designed to visualize the attention of neural network based natural language models.
+Beside the visualization code, we also includes some state-of-the-art natural language inference (NLI) and machine  comprehension (MC) model.
-- The code was extensively modified from Harvard NLP's reimplimentation of Ankur Parikh's decomposable attention model https://github.com/harvardnlp/decomp-attn
+The NLI learning code was extensively modified from Harvard NLP's reimplimentation of Ankur Parikh's decomposable attention model https://github.com/harvardnlp/decomp-attn.
+The MC model is based on the BiDAF implementation.

 ## Setup

 ### 1. Install
-- Please install numpy, pytorch, h5py, requests, nltk, python-socketio
+- Please install numpy, pytorch, h5py, requests, nltk, python-socketio, eventlet, pattern, etc `pip install -r requirements.txt`
 - Download model and data file (download from google drive):
    `cd src; python downloadModels.py`